NDCLab/pepper-pipeline/CONTRIBUTING.md

 ![ndcworkflow](https://user-images.githubusercontent.com/26397102/116148813-00512800-a6a7-11eb-9624-cd81f11d3ada.png)

 Development is driven by the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), wherein each new feature is encapsulated in its own branch.
-This ensures changes are properly tested and integrated before deploy, while still allowing for development to be done in parallel.
+This ensures changes are properly tested and integrated before they deploy, while still allowing for development to be done in parallel.

 The baseEEG branches follow this convention: